Notices of decision: Wording of National Insurance contributions liability decisions: introduction

-DANSP15600 provides information about the legislation that allows decisions to be made about National Insurance contributions (NIC) liability.
+DANSP15600 provides information about the legislation that allows decisions to be made about National Insurance contributions (NICs) liability.

-DANSP15900 explains the type of cases where you may be required to issue a NIC liability decision, for example, where an employer disputes that NIC are due on particular payments made to employees.
+DANSP15900 explains the type of cases where you may be required to issue a NICs liability decision, for example, where an employer disputes that NICs are due on particular payments made to employees.

 DF Ltd is liable to pay primary and secondary Class 1 contributions for the period from 6 April 2003 to 5 April 2008 in respect of the earnings of Marion Potts.